HLOverflow/XXE-study/README.md

       Usage:

       Parameter entities are used **exclusively** within DTDs.
-They cannot be used directly within XML document.
+They cannot be used directly within XML body.

       ```xml-dtd
       <!ENTITY % param1 "<!ENTITY variable 'hello world'>">